suffolklibraries/lgc/content/collections/events/social-action-workshop-19-04.md

 postcode: 'IP4 1LN'
 booking_link: www.ticketsource.co.uk/suffolk-archives/social-action-arts-with-rock-paper-scissors/e-zrevvm
 cta: |-
-  This event is run by Rock Paper Scissors, for more infromaion please get in touch via:
+  This event is run by Rock Paper Scissors, for more infromaion please visit:

   [https://www.rockpaperscissors.org.uk/](https://www.rockpaperscissors.org.uk/)
 ---
-Join us this Easter holidays for art classes all about making your mark no matter your age.
+Join Rock Paper Scissors this Easter holiday for art classes all about making your mark, no matter your age.